Leading to Peaceful Coexistence

 2. Encounter activities to express grief, loss and the anger that accompanies injustice.

-Drawing on Lederach’s work, the Reconciliation Service awakens a vision for the the United States, the United Nations, international and national communities, houses of worship, governments and people as a program that will not use force at any level to make peace by:
+Drawing on Lederach’s work, the Reconciliation Service awakens a vision for the the United States, the United Nations, international and national communities, houses of worship, governments and people as a program that will not advocate the use force at any level to make peace by:

 - Inviting the Sacred in partnership with Chapter 6 of the UN Charter, peaceful settlement;